pelias/polylines/README.md

 ## Configuration

-In order to tell the importer the location of your downloads, temp space and environmental settings you will first need to create a `~/pelias.json` file.
+In order to tell the importer the location of your downloads and environmental settings you will first need to create a `~/pelias.json` file.

 See [the config](https://github.com/pelias/config) documentation for details on the structure of this file.
 Your relevant config info for the polyline module might look something like this: